Kirby 25

-The Kirby 25 is a Canadian trailerable sailboat, that was designed by Bruce Kirby as a racer and first built in 1978.
-The design is out of production.
+The Kirby 25 is a trailerable sailboat, that was designed by Bruce Kirby as a racer.
+Mirage Yachts in Canada built 223 from 1978 and 1983.

-Production

-The boat was built by Mirage Yachts in Canada between 1978 and 1983, with 223 examples completed.

 Design

 In the 1970s the most competitive racing sailboat in PHRF and Midget Ocean Racing Club (MORC) competition was the J/24.
 Mirage Yachts owner Dick Steffen originally wanted to build the J/24 in Canada, but a deal with Johnstone could not be reached.
 Steffen instead commissioned Kirby to design a new boat to beat the J/24 and the resulting design was the Kirby 25.

 The Kirby 25 is a racing keelboat, built predominantly of fibreglass.
 It has a fractional sloop rig, an internally-mounted spade-type rudder and a fixed fin keel.
 It displaces 3150 lb and carries 1150 lb of ballast.

 The boat has a draft of 4.17 ft with the standard keel and is normally fitted with a small 4 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The interior is minimalist for racing and there are no provisions for a galley or head.
 Cabin headroom is 54 in.

 The boat has a PHRF racing average handicap of 174 with a high of 187 and low of 159.
 It has a hull speed of 6.1 kn.